Stay in touch

 Relaxation exercises can also be helpful.
 There are CDs, podcasts and phone apps that can guide you through these techniques.

-If your insomnia is persistent, your GP may prescribe something to help you sleep.
+If you continue to have difficulty sleeping your GP may prescribe something to help you sleep.

 Letrozole reduces the amount of oestrogen in the body.
 A lack of oestrogen over time can cause osteoporosis.

-Your specialist will sometimes check the strength and thickness of your bone (bone density) with a scan before or shortly after you start taking letrozole.
+Your specialist will sometimes check the strength and thickness (density) of your bone with a scan before or shortly after you start taking letrozole.
+If you have been given bisphosphonates (see below) as part of your treatment you will not need a scan.

 Your bone density may be checked every two to three years while you’re taking letrozole, depending on the results from the initial scan or whether your specialist has any concerns.